cameroncodeert/Sleeping-Bag-Project-Cameron-/README.md

 - check if the delete button

 ## TODO
-- [x] we need add the possibility for a member to make a particiapnt unactive or active and ask if the lost sleeeping bag should become good again
 - [x]  add a validation to only allow max 7 active participants by location (with some caveats)
 - [x] what happens when a participant become unactive
     - sleeping bags with the participant becomes lost